ManuelNavarro7/llamita/README.md

 - 🌐 Google Docs & Sheets integration

 That's it! 🎉 Your Llamita app is ready to use.

+## 🦙 First Run Experience

+When you run Llamita for the first time, you'll see a beautiful loading screen with the Llamita icon.
+This takes about 1-2 minutes and ensures all components are properly initialized.

+**What happens during loading:**
+- 🔧 Setting up components...
+- 🤖 Initializing AI components...
+- 🖥️ Setting up interface...
+- 🧹 Cleaning up processes...
+- ✅ Ready!

+**If you see dependency warnings:** Don't worry!
+The app will still work, but document processing features won't be available until you install the optional dependencies.

 ## 📄 Document Processing